Phone numbers

 While it’s normal to feel anxious every now and then, people who struggle with GAD find that they tend to worry constantly about anything and everything, as opposed to having a particular trigger.
 This can go on for months or even years at a time.
 In addition, their worrying is out of proportion to the situation and very often, people with GAD actually recognise that there’s nothing to worry about, but they still can’t switch off their anxious thoughts.

-Here, we will explore the symptoms of GAD, provide some coping strategies for GAD and look at the many treatment options that are available.
+Here, we explore the symptoms of GAD, provide some coping strategies for GAD and look at the many treatment options that are available.
 GAD can be a long-term condition that can interfere with lots of different areas of your life.
 However, it’s important to remember that it’s treatable and we can help you recover.

 GAD symptoms